 any other information that may be necessary to ensure the Resident’s health, safety, and welfare.

-If the Resident’s Licensed Independent Provider has issued a Medical Order for the provision of Basic Health Services, the Resident Care Director, if he or she is a licensed nurse, or a licensed nurse shall consult with said Licensed Independent Provider when developing the Resident’s Service Plan.
+If the Resident’s Licensed Independent Provider has issued a Medical Order for the provision of Basic Health Services, a Registered Nurse, shall consult with said Licensed Independent Provider when developing the Resident’s Service Plan.

 The Service Plan shall include an evaluation, conducted within the past three months by the Resident's physician or authorized practitioner, of the prospective Resident's physical, cognitive, functional, and psychosocial condition.
-It is the responsibility of the Resident or his or her representative to have the physician's or authorized practitioner's evaluation completed.
-This evaluation may be the same evaluation that is required in 651 CMR 12.04(7)(b).
+It is the responsibility of the Resident or their representative to have the physician's or authorized practitioner's evaluation completed.
+This evaluation may be the same evaluation that is required in 651 CMR 12.04(7)(a).

 The Residence shall, at a minimum, document its assessment findings for the Resident on the following: